wtrocki/openshift-node-live-edit/README.md

-# openshift-node-live-edit
+## OpenShift Live Edit and Debugger

-Live edit and debug your openshift node.js applications without building docker images
+Live edit and debug your OpenShift node.js applications without building docker images.

-# Live edit

 ![](http://i.giphy.com/l4JyN1r2FMpLpgj16.gif)

-Edit your files within your node.js app and they would automatically synced with your instance in cloud.
+Edit your files within your node.js app and all changes would automatically synced with your instance in cloud.

 ## How to run demo